shscoding/shscoding.github.io/_pages/about.md

 ## Which areas/skills are being focused on?

-AI and machine learning are a major component of this year's coding club, and there may be seminars on AI given by guest speakers from the professional AI industry.
+AI and machine learning are a major component of this year's coding club.

 Members will also be exposed to mathematical modeling and visualization with Python's modules/packages, including Matplotlib, Plotly, and Manim.
 These skills may be applied by juniors and seniors in the annual MathWorks Math Modeling Challenge!